-- continue to meet all other legislation relevant to the safe operation of the site e.g. the Health & Safety at Work etc. Act 1974, The Management of Health & Safety at Work Regulations 1999 and the Dangerous Substances and Explosive Atmosphere Regulations 2002.
+- continue to meet all other legislation relevant to the safe operation of the site for example the Health and Safety at Work etc. Act 1974, The Management of Health and Safety at Work Regulations 1999 and the Dangerous Substances and Explosive Atmosphere Regulations 2002.

 A prescribed material change to premises covers the following changes: